Listen to this article here

 “1775, it just really made me push to make this happen because we can’t learn about Black history in schools, nor can we teach it in public schools.
 So, it’s really important that we provide a space for our children to learn who we are,” Williams said.

 “Because it’s important to know who we are, and not the narrative that society has given to us, because our history did not start with slavery.”

 Black history and culture: A blueprint for communities across the nation

 Gathering brave teachers who are unafraid to teach the truth, and with support from Edurec Executive Director Charles Harper and Greg Robinson II of Standpipe Hill Strategies, Black History Saturdays brings power back to the community.

 Michael Carter, a principal at KIPP OKC, formerly worked as a principal at Greenwood Leadership Academy.
-He travels down to Tulsa to help teach Black History Saturdays.
+He travels down to Tulsa to help teach Black History Saturdays for the culture.

 “In a moment when there’s a lot of hopelessness, we remember where our hope comes from.
 Our hope does not come from politicians,” Carter said.
 “We are our hope, and in this moment young people need to see what it looks like.”

 Williams told The Black Wall Street Times that some teachers privately messaged her in support of the classes but declined to participate out of fear of having their teacher’s licenses revoked.
 It’s a fear reminiscent of the Civil Rights Movement, when teachers were fired for expressing support for racial justice.

 “And I understand that, but these teachers said yes with no questions,” Williams said.
 “And so it takes people like that, and I hope people see that as an example and use it as a catalyst to build Black History Saturdays in their communities across the country.”